 The best beaches in Bermuda come in hues of pink, and they are as beautiful as they are legendary.
 Don’t pass up an opportunity to spend time at Horseshoe Bay Beach, the island’s most popular and one of the world’s most Instagrammed beaches.

-The pink hue is due to a microscopic type of coral in the reef off Bermuda’s coast that washes up on the shore.
+The hue of this pink sand beach is due to a microscopic type of coral in the reef off Bermuda’s coast that washes up on the shore.
 The movement of the sea washing up on the shore breaks down the coral and mixes with the sand.
 Over time, it results in a sensational pink shade.

 Beach equipment rentals are scattered along the beach.
 There’s also a casual cafe and more upscale restaurants nearby.